gideonagbavor8/Alx_DjangoLearnLab/Introduction_to_Django/LibraryProject/LibraryProject/README.md

 # LibraryProject

-This is a Django project for managing a library system.
+This is Django project for Library System.